- Create a fork

 - If your fork contains no merge conflicts, you can select Create merge request to propose pushing your changes to the upstream repository, Update fork to pull changes down to your fork, or both.
 The type of changes in your fork determine which actions are appropriate.

-- If your fork contains merge conflicts, update your fork from the command line.
+- If your fork contains merge conflicts, GitLab shows a step-by-step guide to update your fork from the command line.

 From the command line